Dileepkumar-44/Personal-Expense-Tracker/README.md

 **Responsive Design:** Optimized for optimal viewing and interaction across all devices, from desktop to tablet and mobile.

 **Motivational Quotes**: A dynamic motivational quote is displayed on larger screens to inspire financial discipline.
+#Technologies Used
+This project highlights a range of concepts and tools I’ve mastered, with a strong emphasis on modern web development practices:

+✨ **Project Highlights — Modern Web Development Practices**

+► **HTML5:** Structured the application using semantic HTML5 tags to enhance accessibility and SEO.

+► **CSS3:** Utilized custom CSS variables for theme management, applied gradients for visual appeal, implemented media queries for responsive design, and added subtle animations for a polished interface.

+► **JavaScript (ES6+):** Developed the core application logic, ensured efficient event handling, and managed data flow robustly.

+► **Chart.js:** Integrated dynamic and responsive pie chart visualizations for spending data with optimized performance.

+► **Local Storage API:** Implemented client-side data persistence to securely store expenses, budgets, theme preferences, and currency settings offline.

+► **DOM Manipulation:** Dynamically updated the user interface in real-time based on user interactions and data changes.

+► **Event Listeners:** Handled multiple user interactions such as form submissions, button clicks, and dynamic content updates.

+► **Responsive Design:** Achieved with a combination of CSS Grid, Flexbox, and adaptive media query breakpoints (768px, 480px).

+► **Web Accessibility (A11y):**

+* Correct usage of ARIA attributes (*role, aria-modal, aria-labelledby, aria-live*) for screen reader compatibility.
+* Enhanced color contrast ratios for better readability across themes.
+* Focus management for modals to maintain logical tab order and prevent focus trapping.

+► **Performance Optimization:**

+* Used the *defer* attribute for non-critical scripts to boost page load speed.
+* Cached computed CSS styles to minimize forced reflows and enhance runtime performance.
+* Embedded inline SVG icons to reduce HTTP requests and optimize image delivery.

+► **Vercel Deployment:** Leveraged Vercel for seamless and efficient deployment, demonstrating strong understanding of modern CI/CD workflows.

+#

+#